openhab/openhab-docs/_addons_bindings/zwave/doc/trane/azemt500bb32ma_0_0.md

 | 6 | Vent / Economiser |

 ### Setpoint (heating)

 The ```thermostat_setpoint``` channel supports the ```Number``` item and is in the ```Temperature``` category.

 ### Setpoint (cooling)

 The ```thermostat_setpoint``` channel supports the ```Number``` item and is in the ```Temperature``` category.

 ### Thermostat fan mode

 The ```thermostat_fanmode``` channel supports the `````` item.

 ### Thermostat fan state

 The ```thermostat_fanstate``` channel supports the `````` item.

 ### Clock Time Offset

 The ```time_offset``` channel supports the ```Number``` item and is in the ```Temperature``` category.

 ## Device Configuration

-The following table provides a summary of the 1 configuration parameter available in the AZEMT500BB32MA.
+The following table provides a summary of the 1 configuration parameters available in the AZEMT500BB32MA.
 Detailed information on each parameter can be found in the sections below.

 | Param | Name  | Description |